molview/molview/README.md

 =======
 MolView is a web application for drawing, searching and viewing chemical structures.
 This web application is built on top of the JavaScript libraries and online services listed below.
-I also drew inspration from the [Virtual Model Kit](http://chemagic.com/JSmolVMK2.htm), a similar webapplication.
+I also drew inspiration from the [Virtual Model Kit](http://chemagic.com/JSmolVMK2.htm), a similar web application.

 **JavaScript libraries**